-When working with digital media, whether audio or video, one term you’ll encounter frequently is ‘bitrate’.
-Bitrate is the data processed over a given period in your media files.
-It’s measured in bits per second (bps), and it plays a crucial role in determining the quality and size of your files.
+When working with digital media, whether audio or video, one of the most important concepts you’ll encounter is bitrate.
+Bitrate refers to the amount of data processed over a given period in your media files, measured in bits per second (bps).
+It plays a crucial role in determining both the quality and size of your files.
+A higher bitrate typically means better quality, since more data is transmitted, but it also results in larger file sizes.

 In this article: